TheOdinProject/curriculum/ruby/basic_ruby/predicate_enumerable_methods.md

 numbers.each do |number|
   if number == element
     result = true
+    break
   end
 end

 result
 #=> false
 ```
+If you notice, there is a `break` statement in the `if` condition so that loop stops executing once the number is found.
+Otherwise it would still run over all numbers in the array which is not needed as we have already found the element

 Using `#include?`, this code can be greatly simplified: